 I called one of my close friends who is a corporate attorney and she said she's knows just the educational attorney I need to meet.
 I'm hope to talk with her prior to our next, repetitive IEP meeting in two weeks.
 I don't know if I will be able to pay for her to attend the meeting but just having her 'in my back pocket' if they continue to get nasty will be reassuring.

 I'm much calmer now, just disgusted at the entire school system.

-I think the school district is blowing smoke also, but it is very unethical and unprofessional to do these things and I can understand why you are upset.
+I think the SD is blowing smoke also, but it is very unethical and unprofessional to do these things and I can understand why you are upset.

 I would not only write up the notes, I would send them as a Memo of conversation to the investigator....reports get delayed, etc. Keep it friendly since the investigator was positive; then as I just wrote in another post, unless the investigator corrects you in writing, your memo stands as uncontroverted evidence of what transpired.
 If you do this, I bet the investigator will use your memo to write the report.
 Send it CERTIFIED.